DaVita Incident Update

 3. Is patient care disrupted?

-While the incident has resulted in disruption to our internal operations, we continue to have contingency plans and manual processes in place where needed with a focus on continuity of patient care.
-Importantly, care delivery at our centers and for patients treated at home continues, and we continue to accept patients.
+While the incident has resulted in disruption to our internal operations, we continue to have contingency plans in place where needed with a focus on continuity of patient care.
+Importantly, care delivery at our centers and for patients treated at home continues, and we continue to accept new patients.

 4. Is DaVita accepting new patients?